A Primer on AP Power Save in Wi-Fi 8: Overview, Analysis, and Open Challenges: Discussion and Open challenges

 \subsection{Compatibility with legacy devices}

 In controlled environments, such as industrial deployments, the devices used for connectivity are known beforehand.
 Maintainers of such deployments can ensure that all Wi-Fi devices support the same features.
 However, in many scenarios this is not the case.
 In such scenarios, it is important that new features do not cause significant performance degradation for legacy devices.
 With respect to AP PS, the following issues should be taken into account.
 First, the AP cannot inform legacy devices about going into doze state.
+Although the AP could rely on legacy Quiet Elements to forbid the STAs' transmissions during the doze period, experimental studies revealed inconsistency in the implementation of this mechanism in legacy devices~\cite{quieting}.
+Besides, since this is an optional feature, the AP will restrict access to STAs supporting IEEE 802.11h.
 Second, legacy devices are not able to handle the PS schedule from the AP and cannot trigger the AP to switch capabilities.
-These issues cause several potential complications, such as: (i) the AP never going into doze state; (ii) performance unfairness between IEEE~802.11bn and legacy devices, as legacy devices are primarily limited to LCM for transmission; and (iii) the AP offloads all legacy devices to other APs to maximize the benefits from PS features, which may lead to those other, probably legacy, APs becoming overloaded.
+These issues cause several potential complications, such as:

+\begin{itemize} \item The AP never goes into doze state. \item Performance unfairness between IEEE~802.11bn and legacy devices, as legacy devices are primarily limited to LCM for transmission. \item The AP offloads all legacy devices to other APs to maximize the benefits from PS features, which may lead to those other, probably legacy, APs becoming overloaded. \end{itemize}